Why Is Empathy Important In Society: Stephen Hawking Told Us

 3. Brené Brown: “Empathy communicates that incredibly healing message, ‘You’re not alone.'”

-Brené Brown is a research professor at the University of Houston.
+Brené Brown, research professor at the University of Houston, is best known for her work on vulnerability and shame.
 Her books include Rising Strong, Daring Greatly, and The Gifts of Imperfection.

 “Empathy has no script.
 There is no right way or wrong way to do it.
 It’s simply listening, holding space, withholding judgment, emotionally connecting, and communicating that incredibly healing message of ‘You’re not alone.’”

 1. Perspective-taking.
-It is the willingness and ability to see and feel the world from another person’s point of view (“walking in their shoes” ).
+The willingness and ability to see and feel the world from another person’s point of view (“walking in their shoes”).
 It requires setting aside your own issues and truly listening to what the other person is facing.

 3. Recognizing emotions.
-Search inward to grasp what the other person is feeling and, when apt, name that emotion.
-Check your reading by asking a confirming question, for example, “It seems like you’re feeling sad about that.”
+The capacity to search inward to grasp what the other person is feeling and aptly name that emotion.
+We can do so by asking a confirming question, say, “It seems like you’re feeling sad about that.”

 4. Communicating correctly.
-Resist the urge to say you “understand” or to offer immediate solutions or lectures.
-Validate their experience and invite them to share more, for example: “It sounds like you’re in a hard place.
-Tell me more.”
+The capacity to resist the urge to say things like “I understand,” “I can relate,” or “I know (exactly) how you feel.”
+Or to offer solutions or lectures.
+Empathic communication is about validating their experience without inserting your own experiences as being the same.
+A better response is to invite them to say more, e.g., “It sounds like you’re in a tough spot; tell me more.”

 4. Bruce Perry: “Empathy is what makes us human.”